bochoi-twlo/hls-ehr/README.md

 ### Install

 Follow instruction in the installer while keeping terminal window visible to monitor long processes running.

+You can uninstall too if 'Remove ...' button is displayed and active.
+This will completely remove your installation.

 ### Stop Installer